KristofferC/ConstLab.jl/README.md

 ### Predefined load cases

-`ConstLab.jl` can help you create input data to `driver` for some common loadcases.
+`ConstLab.jl` can help you create input data to `driver` for some common load cases.
 The specification for the function `loadcase` is

 ```julia
 loadcase(case, ε_max, ts) -> ε_history, σ_history, ε_control